 “I feel like I apologize over and over again!”

 “She says I never listen to her, but I do!
 I could recite it word for word.”

 “Why won’t she forgive me?!”

 I too know this feeling and spent two decades often experiencing the same kind of issues with my wife.
-Eventually I concluded that I must have a broken and busted wife because clearly she had the memory of an elephant about wrongdoing and just couldn’t forgive me.
+Eventually, I concluded that I must have a broken and busted wife because clearly, she had the memory of an elephant about wrongdoing and just couldn’t forgive me.

-Like most of the men I encounter, I blamed her past, her upbringing, her abusive experiences, her childhood, her father, her trouble with parents… it was pretty easy to see the causes – so I thought.
+Like most of the men I encounter, I blamed her past, her upbringing, her abusive experiences, her childhood, her father, and her trouble with her parents… it was pretty easy to see the causes – so I thought.
 These unhelpful narratives are completely unhelpful and themselves erode the relationship.

 In reality, I was just a bonehead about relating to women.
 Most men of late are too.